Fixed point subalgebras of lattice vertex operator algebras by an automorphism of order three: Introduction

 A remarkable property of $V^\natural$ is that its automorphism group $\Aut V^\natural$ is isomorphic to the Monster $\mbbM$.
-The construction of $V^\natural$ in \cite{FLM} is based on an element of order $2$ in $\mbbM$, namely, a $2B$-element.
-In \cite[Introduction]{FLM}, it is suggested that an analogous construction may be possible for some appropriate elements in $\mbbM$ of order $3$, $5$, $7$, and $13$, that is, elements of prime order $p$ such that $(p-1) | 24$.
-The classification of irreducible modules, the determination of fusion rules, and the rationality for the orbifold $V_\Lambda^g$ by such an element $g$ in $\mbbM$ should play an important role in those expected construction.
+The construction of $V^\natural$ in \cite{FLM} is based on a $2B$-element of $\mbbM$.
+In \cite[Introduction]{FLM}, it is suggested that an analogous construction may be possible for some appropriate elements in $\mbbM$ of order $3$, $5$, $7$, and $13$.
+The classification of irreducible modules, the determination of fusion rules, the rationality and the $C_2$-cofiniteness for the orbifold $V_\Lambda^g$ by such an element $g$ should play an important role in those expected construction.
 This is the motivation for the present work.

 The organization of the paper is as follows.
 Section 2 is devoted to the preliminaries.
 In Section 2.1 we collect basic terminology for later use.
 In Section 2.2 we introduce the lattice $\LCD$ and study its properties.
-Actually, we construct $\LCD$ in an orthogonal sum $(L^\perp)^{\oplus \ell}$ of $\ell$ copies of $L^\perp$.
-We also introduce a central extension $\hLCD$ of $\LCD$ by a group $\la \kappa_{24}\ra$ of order $24$ and discuss an action of a lift of the isometry $\tau$ of the lattice $\LCD$.
-For the definition of vertex operators for irreducible modules of the vertex operator algebra associated with the lattice $L$, we should consider a central extension of $L^\perp$ by a group whose order is a multiple of $12$.
-In our case we need to define a lift of the isometry $\otau$ of $L$ and choose a section so that it is relevant to the lift.
-For this purpose we consider a central extension $\widehat{L^\perp}$ of $L^\perp$ by $\la \kappa_{24}\ra$ and fix a $2$-cocycle which is suitable for the lift of $\otau$.
-The central extension $\hLCD$ is defined as a subgroup of a quotient group of a direct product of $\ell$ copies of $\widehat{L^\perp}$.
-The isometry $\tau$ of $\LCD$, which is an extension of $\otau$, can be lifted to an automorphism of $\hLCD$.
-In Section 2.3 the vertex operator algebra $V_{\LCD}$ is defined by using $\widehat{L^\perp}$.
-The automorphism $\tau$ of $\hLCD$ naturally induce an automorphism of $V_{\LCD}$ of order $3$, which is again denoted by $\tau$.
+In Section \ref{subsetion:group-twist} we introduce a central extension $\hLCD$ of $\LCD$ by a group $\la \kz\ra$ of order $36$ and discuss an action of a lift of the isometry $\htau$ of the lattice $\LCD$.
+In Section \ref{subsec:VOA_VLCD} we study the vertex operator algebra $V_{\LCD}$ and its irreducible modules.
+The automorphism $\htau$ of $\hLCD$ naturally induces an automorphism of $V_{\LCD}$ of order $3$, which is again denoted by $\htau$.